jornada-im/jornada-im.github.io/researcher_info.md

 # Cleaning and describing data

 The Jornada IM team has a significant amount of experience and a variety of tools to draw on for quality assurance and quality control (QA/QC) of long-term Jornada datasets.
-For data managed by individual researchers, the Jornada IM team leaves most data QA/QC practices up to the individual (or lab), but we are happy to advise when asked.
+For data managed by individual researchers, the Jornada IM team leaves most data QA/QC up to the research group or individual, but we are happy to advise when asked.
 For a simple overview and some resources useful for QA/QC of tabular data, see [ EDI's recommendations](https://edirepository.org/resources/cleaning-data-and-quality-control).

 Once data are clean and ready to analyze or publish, it is best to describe the data with metadata that is as detailed as needed to allow interpretation and re-use.
 [The EDI repository](https://edirepository.org/resources/creating-metadata-for-publication) has more guidance here, and the Jornada IM team tries to offer extensive assistance to researchers who need to describe their datasets for publication.
 Its a good idea to start collecting and organizing metadata as soon as you start collecting data.
-There are two recommended ways to collect and organize metadata: Jornada metadata templates or EDI's ezEML tool.
+There are two recommended ways to collect and organize metadata: EDI's ezEML tool or Jornada metadata templates.
 These are described below.

 ## ezEML